Sparronator9999/YAMDCC/.github/ISSUE_TEMPLATE/question.md

 ---

 ### Prerequisites
-- [ ] I am using the correct [issue template](https://github.com/Sparronator9999/MSIFanControl/issues/new/choose), i.e. I am asking the developer of MSI Fan Control a question.
+- [ ] I am using the correct [issue template](https://github.com/Sparronator9999/MSIFanControl/issues/new/choose), i.e. I am asking the developer of YAMDCC a question.
 Bug reports and feature requests should be opened using their respective templates.
 - [ ] I have read the [FAQ](https://github.com/Sparronator9999/MSIFanControl#faq).
 Your question might already be answered there.
 - [ ] I have searched the [issue tracker](https://github.com/Sparronator9999/MSIFanControl/issues?q=label:"type:+question") for duplicate or similar questions.
 Your issue will be closed if it is a duplicate of another issue.
 - [ ] I have not answered truthfully to the above questions.